oneapi-src/oneDPL/rfcs/archived/asynchronous_api_general/readme.md

   It might be addressed in a simpler and more extendable way with deferred waiting hints similar to [`par_nosync` policy in Thrust](#thrust-and-cub).
 - The C++ community starts shifting from [future-based asynchronous APIs](#c-async--future) to the [schedulers and senders](#c26-execution-control-library) based approach.
-For example, Nvidia actively develops the experimental [stdexec library](https://github.com/NVIDIA/stdexec) while it considers deprecating the [asynchronous algorithms in Thrust](#thrust-and-cub).
+For example, NVIDIA actively develops the experimental [stdexec library](https://github.com/NVIDIA/stdexec) while it considers deprecating the [asynchronous algorithms in Thrust](#thrust-and-cub).